harshana-uda/TodoApp/README.md

 - **Backend Integration**: Add a backend server to store tasks securely and manage user accounts.
 - **Mobile Compatibility**: Optimize the app for mobile devices.

-These features will make the ToDo List App even more powerful and useful in your daily life.
+These features will make the TodoApp List App even more powerful and useful in your daily life.

 ### License